Mobile App Development Lifecycle – Step-by-step Process

 Once you have the wireframes and the storyboard, it’s time to make an interactive prototype.
 By using it, you will be able to verify your concept before starting the software development.

-Prototyping is an important step in the app development process.
+Prototyping is an important step in the development cycle.
 With a prototype, you can evaluate design, gather feedback from target users and stakeholders, pitch your idea to investors (or decision-makers inside your organization).
 Also after a testing phase when you start building a final product it will be easier for software engineers to understand your business model and implement a better app.

 Currently you can pick from many low and no-code app builders that will give you a whole set of tools that allow making apps with no coding skills.
 For example you can check out Glideapps or Thunkable